How to move users through the activation funnel

 Once you’ve determined what your activation points look like, the next step is to put those events into context based on who the user is.

 Customizing the user experience for each of your customer personas allows you to pinpoint the moments that will matter most to them.

-If a user is self-serve, exploring your product independently, ensure the information they may want is available to them through your online presence, help center, and in-app guidance.
+If a new user is self-serve, exploring your product independently, ensure the information they may want is available to them through your online presence, help center, and in-app guidance.
 For more hand-held customers, track their progress through your product and proactively set up touch points to help deepen their understanding.
 The process to help your customers realize value can vary between admin users, who are setting up the software, and secondary users, who are leveraging the software for a clear purpose.

 Track your activation metrics: Get actionable product usage insights

 Determine your key performance indicators (KPIs) so that you can track your activation metrics.
 These KPIs will be different depending on your business.
 Some activation KPIs that may be worth tracking include:

 - The number of customers who have renewed their contract

 - The number of times customers ask for help or report issues with the product

 - Social support (i.e., broadcasting their support on social networks)